pynklynn/ezwc/README.md

 </style>
 ```

 Every component must have at least a template tag definig the layout and a script tag defining the code.
-The style tag is option.
+The style tag is optional.

 A few things to remember when writing a .ezwc file:

 * The script tag has a required attribute `selector` which defines the selector used when creating the element in the browser (must follow the HTML web component spec naming requirements)
 * The `customElement.define()` code is automatically generated for you - it uses the `selector` attribute mentioned above and parses the classname from the code
-* The JavaScript code should be ES2015+ class format - not only helps with readability but it's time!
+* The JavaScript code should be ES2015+ class format so that the transpiler can determine the class use when generating the `customElement.define()` code.

 ### Using the transpiled web component in your code